DevBruce/YOLO-TF2/README.md

 For ease of implementation, i have not implemented exactly the same as paper.
 The things presented below are implemented differently from the paper.

 - Backbone network.
-(I used **Xception** instead of network mentioned in the paper.)
+(Used **Xception** instead of network mentioned in the paper.)

-- Learning Rate Schedule
+- Learning rate schedule (Used `tf.keras.optimizers.schedules.ExponentialDecay`)
-(I used `tf.keras.optimizers.schedules.ExponentialDecay`)

-- Hyper Parameters

-- Data Augmentations
+- Data augmentations (Used lr flip, color shifting)

+- Hyper parameters

 - And so on . . .